Helpful Information

 access_time4min read

-Kids are often excited about going back to school, especially at the start of a new year.
-They might be starting a new class or even a new school, they get to reconnect with their favourite teachers, and see their friends after the school holidays.
+Kids are often excited about going back to school, especially at the start of a new term.
+They might be starting new learning and they get to reconnect with their favourite teachers, and see their friends after the school holidays.

-Kids living with disabilities can be particularly impacted by the disruption caused to their regular school routine, and it can become more of an effort to get out of bed every morning and head off to school.
+Kids living with disability can be particularly impacted by the disruption caused to their regular school routine, and it can become more of an effort to get organised every morning and head off to school.

-With Term 1 about to start, the Novita team has some thoughts about how you can keep the momentum going for the new term to make sure your kids – especially if they live with disability – continue to enjoy their education with as little disruption as possible.
+With Term 3 approaching, the Novita team has some thoughts about how you can keep the momentum going for the rest of the year to make sure your kids – especially if they live with disability – continue to enjoy their education with as little disruption as possible.

 Don’t be surprised if the early excitement fades

-The start of a new school year can be very exciting for kids, with new challenges and experiences to participate in.
-However, by around weeks four and five of the term, sometimes we can start seeing some slowness in the morning and even some resistance about going to school, and this can often be confusing for parents because your kids started the year so well.
+The start of a term can be very exciting for kids, with new challenges and experiences to participate in.
+However, particularly by term three we can start seeing some slowness in the morning and even some resistance about going to school.
+This can often be confusing for parents because your kids started the year so well.

 For many kids living with disability, routine can be vital – they can benefit and strive from a regular morning and afternoon routine during the school term.
 But some ups and downs are typical.
-Don’t be surprised if you see fluctuations and changes in your child’s willingness, excitement, and feelings about going to school, especially if their regular routine is being disrupted by the impacts of the pandemic at school.
+Don’t be surprised if you see fluctuations and changes in your kid’s willingness, excitement, and feelings about going to school.

 Can the excitement return during the school holidays?